bougui505/blog/_posts/2014-11-19-syntax-highlighting-with-pygment-in-the-shell.markdown

 - linux
 ---

-# Syntax highlighting with pygment in the shell
+# Syntax highlighting with pygments in the shell

 First install Pygments: